How to Keep Your Drains Clean and Prevent Future Blockages

 1. Don’t use chemical drain cleaners

-Chemical drain cleaners can cause harm to your pipes over time and could also cause harm to the environment.
-They could also be harmful when used in conjunction with other cleaning products.
+Chemical drain cleaners can cause damage to your pipes over time, and can even harm the environment.
+They can also pose dangers when mixed with other products for cleaning.

 2. Don’t flush any non-decomposable materials in the toilet.

-Do not flush non-decomposable materials in your toilet, such as cotton swabs, paper towels and dental floss as well as feminine hygiene products since they will not dissolve naturally, and could instead cause costly repairs in the sewers or the septic tanks.
+Avoid flushing non-decomposable objects in your toilet, such as cotton swabs, paper towels, dental floss or feminine hygiene products since they are not able to dissolve naturally, and could instead cause costly repairs in the sewers or septic tanks.

-If you experience unusual drainage smells, an infrequent drainage, sounds of gurgling or any other unusual behavior, it could indicate a blocked drain that requires immediate attention.
+If you notice abnormal drainage smells, low drainage, gurgling sounds or any other unusual behavior It could be an indication of a blocked drain that requires immediate attention.

 Do’s | Don’ts |